-- a. have attained the qualifying age for state pension credit; - b. not be somebody with a partner of working age in receipt of income support, income-based jobseeker's allowance or income-based employment and support allowance; - c. be liable to pay council tax in respect of a dwelling in which they are resident; - d. not have capital savings above £16,000; - e. have made a valid applied for the scheme; and - f. have assessed income above the set living allowances (applicable amounts) set by Central Government
+- a. have attained the qualifying age for state pension credit; - b. not be somebody with a partner of working age in receipt of income support, income-based jobseeker's allowance, on Maximum Universal Credit or income-based employment and support allowance; - c. be liable to pay council tax in respect of a dwelling in which they are resident; - d. not have capital savings above £16,000; - e. have made a valid claim for the scheme; and - f. have assessed income above the set living allowances (applicable amounts) set by Central Government